muhaafidz/image-food-calori-demo/README.md

 # image-food-calori-demo
 This project is entirely based on AxelAli project.
-But there are still things that need to change and requires a lot of time to configure it.
-So, I recreate his project in order to make the process simpler.
+But there are still things that need to change and requires a lot of time to configure it in order to run it successfully.
+So, I recreate his project for making the process simpler.
 Original source:

 	https://github.com/AxelAli/Tensorflow-Image-Classification